HardwareLounge/selly/README.md

 ALLOWED_DOMAINS: A list of domains that are allowed in a message.
 If a message does not contain at least one of these domains, it will be deleted.

+ALLOW_WWW_SUBDOMAINS: If this is set to `true`, the bot will also allow the `www` subdomain of the allowed domains.
+If a configured allowed domain contains a `www` subdomain, this will be ignored.
+Set this to `false` if you want to allow only the exact domain.

 ALLOWED_ROLES: A list of role IDs that are allowed to post messages without a valid link.
 If a message does not contain at least one of the allowed domains, but the author has at least one of the allowed roles, the message will not be deleted.

 ### Message when deleting a message without valid link